 Are you a business or property investor in Malaysia?
 Do you sometimes or regularly send money to family or friends?
-We love the fact that Mozo is a neutral and informative money platform to help you make the right decision for your personal situation.
 We know how important it is to save money where you can, so take a five minute break from your busy day to read how you can make an international money transfer work for you.

 Want to transfer money to Malaysian Ringgit for your next holiday to Malaysia?
 Then you’re reading the wrong page.
 Visit Mozo’s Travel Money section to discover everything you need to know when traveling as well as the best travel cards and exchange rates.

 FAQs about transferring money to Malaysia

 How do I actually transfer money to Malaysia?

 You can conduct an IMT or an International Money Transfer is possible when you transfer money from account to account.
 You can convert Australian dollars to ringgit and transfer them to any Malaysian destination.
 Mostly what you need is your recipient's bank ID numbers and their account details for a successful transfer.
 All you have to do to start the transfer process is use one of the following agents:

 | Banks |

 Familiar space where most people feel safe to leave their money.